actigraph/CentrePointWebhookDocumentation/README.md

 ## Events

 Events are what you wish to subscribe to in order to receive notifications once they are triggered.
 Events correspond to a certain set of actions that can happen to your Study.
 For example, if you subscribe to the `upload` event you'll receive some details pertaining to any uploads to subjects that are managed under the Study (when the upload started, completes or encounters an error).
+Refer to [Event Types](event_types.md) for more info.

 Available events are: